 Transition to Treatment

 Treatment follow-up is important after detox.
-You’ll enter our inpatient residential program once detox is complete.
+You’ll enter our inpatient residential program for prescription drugs once detox is complete.
 During detox, our care team will help you understand what to expect from treatment.

 Prescription Drug Abuse Statistics